WemXPro/documentation/setup/tickets-module.md

 4. Open your Discord server, find a private channel and run `/sync` enter in your domain and the api key from tickets module settings
 5. Create a new ticket on the web to see if everything is working correctly.
 It can take a couple of seconds for the ticket to be created on Discord

+### Discord Bot Commands

+/close
+Close a ticket

+/reopen
+Reopen a ticket

+/lock
+Lock a ticket on web, deletes the ticket on discord after 5 seconds

+/sync
+Sync a discord server

+/unsync
+unsynchronize a discord server